United States Geospatial Intelligence Foundation: GEOINT Symposium

 Carrying the torch of Geo-Intel 2003 as an official organization, USGIF rebranded the event as GEOINT Symposium.
 In November 2004, USGIF held the first GEOINT Symposium in New Orleans and attracted more than 1,500 participants.
 The annual event is typically held in the spring and has since been hosted in San Antonio, Texas; Orlando, Florida; Nashville, Tennessee; Tampa, Florida; Washington, DC; St. Louis, Missouri; and Denver, Colorado.
 Typically the event draws more than 3500 attendees, including speakers and exhibitors.
 The Symposium was not held in 2013 due to a government shutdown and was postponed instead to 2014, and it was cancelled in 2020 due to the global pandemic.

 The GEOINT Symposium was described in 2008 by Tim Shorrock as "one of the few open windows into the thinking at the highest levels of US intelligence", as it "has become the nation's showcase for intelligence contractors and agencies alike...".
 In his book Spies for Hire: The Secret World of Intelligence Outsourcing, Shorrock recounts several notable events at GEOINT Symposiums.
 Among them, in 2004, the Symposium featured the directors of the CIA, the NSA, and the NGA speaking at a public session at the same time—the only occasion during the presidency of George W. Bush when such a public collective gathering would occur.
 He also notes that, in 2005, Deputy Director of National Intelligence for Collection Mary Margaret Graham inadvertently revealed the amount of money spent by the US government on national intelligence, the first time the budget amount had been revealed since 1998.

 In 2006, the GEOINT Symposium featured then Director of National Intelligence John D. Negroponte as keynote speaker.
 In 2008, the address was delivered by Negroponte's successor, Mike McConnell, whose speech was picked up by multiple media outlets.
 As the then Director of National Intelligence, James Clapper provided keynote remarks at every GEOINT Symposium between 2011 and 2016, and also keynoted in 2010 as the Under Secretary of Defense for Intelligence.
-Other Undersecretaries of Defense for Intelligence have spoken at the Symposium, including Michael G. Vickers in 2011 and 2012, Marcel Lettre in 2015 and 2016, and Joseph D. Kernan in 2018.
-In 2018 and 2019, former Principal Deputy Director of National Intelligence Susan M. Gordon spoke at the Symposium, and in 2021 Dr. Stacey Dixon keynoted.
+Other Undersecretaries of Defense for Intelligence have spoken at the Symposium, including Michael G. Vickers in 2011 and 2012, Marcel Lettre in 2015 and 2016, Joseph D. Kernan in 2018, and Ronald Moultrie in 2022.
+In 2018 and 2019, former Principal Deputy Director of National Intelligence Susan M. Gordon spoke at the Symposium, in 2021 and 2022 Dr. Stacey Dixon keynoted, and in 2023 Director of National Intelligence Avril Haines keynoted.
 The GEOINT stage also provides a forum for an annual public address by the Director of the National Geospatial-Intelligence Agency, and has often included speeches by directors of other intelligence agencies.
 The GEOINT stage has drawn additional contributors, among them Donald Kerr, General James Cartwright, Lt.
 Gen. William G. Boykin, Lt.
 Gen. Russel L. Honoré, Dr. Christopher K. Tucker, retired Gen. Anthony Zinni, Charles E. Allen, Ambassador Dennis Richardson, Anthony Tether, Al Munson, Bran Ferren, Gen. Michael Hayden, Suzette Kimball, Gen. Stanley A. McChrystal, Gen. Charles Q. Brown Jr., Robert D. Kaplan, and Dr. Lisa Porter.